 Cost and benefit analysis is important in policy decision making.
 However, there is no direct market for environmental goods.
 Economists rely on the contingent valuation methods (CVM) to measure the environmental benefits to the public.
-However, many literature find there is a hypothetical bias - the gap between subjects' stated willingness to pay and their real willingness to pay (Bohm [1972]; List and Gallet [2001]; Murphy et al. [2005]; Ehmke et al. [2008]).
-The gap leads to critics about the reliability of the CVM method (Hausman [2012]).
-To eliminate the hypothesis bias, many methods such as CVM-X, cheap talk, and consequentiality are proposed with mixed success (Fox et al. [1998]; Cummings and Taylor [1999]; Carson and Groves [2007])1.
-Contemporary guidance for CVM studies is compiled by renowned environmental economists to promote the best practice of CVM and to increase its reliability (Johnston et al. [2017]).
-A recent attempt to eliminate the hypothetical bias is proposed by Jacquemet et al. [2013].
+However, many literature find there is a hypothetical bias - the gap between subjects' stated willingness to pay and their real willingness to pay (Bohm (1972); List and Gallet (2001); Murphy et al. (2005); Ehmke et al. (2008)).
+The gap leads to critics about the reliability of the CVM method (Hausman (2012)).
+To eliminate the hypothesis bias, many methods such as CVM-X, cheap talk, and consequentiality are proposed with mixed success (Fox et al. (1998); Cummings and Taylor (1999); Carson and Groves (2007)).
+Cummings and Taylor (1999) introduce a cheap talk script by informing subjects there is a tendency for them to overestimate the willingness to pay.
+They find that cheap talk can reduce the hypothetical bias and perform equally as well as real monetary incentives in referendums of public goods.
+However, the effect of cheap talk depends on the length of the script and the type of respondent.
+Aadland and Caplan (2006) use a short and neutral cheap talk script in a 4,000-household phone contingent valuation survey and find that the cheap talk script exacerbates the hypothetical bias.
+They suggest caution in using cheap talk to control the hypothetical bias ex-ante.
+Contemporary guidance for CVM studies is compiled by renowned environmental economists to promote the best practice of CVM and to increase its reliability (Johnston et al. (2017)).
+A recent attempt to eliminate the hypothetical bias is proposed by Jacquemet et al. (2013).
 They use a solemn oath script and find it leads to truth-telling in an induced value experiment.
-In the homegrown valuation experiment, the oath also reduces the hypothetical
+In the homegrown valuation experiment, the oath also reduces the hypothetical bias.
+The effect of the oath is tested by later studies which are summarized in Table 1 with success.